mintlu8/bevy_defer/README.md

 `AsyncSystems` is a system-like async function capable of driving reactive UIs and other similar use cases.

-The fundamental concept behind AsyncSystems is straightforward: by utilizing components `Signals` and `AsyncSystems` , we enable the execution of various queries through asynchronous semantics.
-This functionality can be implemented directly at the entity creation stage without the need for world access.
+The concept behind AsyncSystems is straightforward: by adding components `Signals` and `AsyncSystems`, we enable the execution of deferred queries through asynchronous semantics.
+This functionality can be implemented directly at entity creation site (via `Commands`) without the need for world access.

 `Signals` provide robust inter-entity communication, when used in conjunction with `AsyncSystems`.